Health Care Guide Information

 • Bone Marrow Biopsy: Furthermore, this test is carried out to rule out the type of leukemia.
 Moreover, a biopsy reveals the exact type of cells involved, and based on the type of cancer, your oncologist suggests/decides the kind of treatment.
 Bone marrow biopsy is the standard gold test to diagnose leukemia.

-Causes and Risk Factors of Leukemia
+Causes and Risk Factors of Leukemia:

 The exact cause of leukemia /blood cancer is unknown, but some risk factors could be the leading cause of blood cancer.